Updated on 19 November 2021

-This usually takes the form of 15 minutes of the hiring manager explaining who we are and our journey, 10 minutes of questions we have for you and 5 minutes of questions for us.
-For example, we might ask "If you're working on a brand new codebase, and you've got a ticket to work on, how do you go about working on it?
-What do you do if you get stuck?"
+This usually takes the form of 15 minutes of the hiring manager explaining who we are and our journey, 15 minutes of questions we have for you and you have for us.
+For example, we might ask “If you're working on a brand new codebase, and you’ve got a ticket to work on, how do you go about working on it?
+What do you do if you get stuck?”

 The 15 minute intro is intended to give you as much context about us as we can, but this is a great opportunity for you to ask whatever you want to know about how we work, what our business model is and what we expect from people working here.